nickgamb/mindgardenai-site/src/pages/blog/2024-07-20-lets-build-a-bci.md

 templateKey: blog-post
 title: "Hacking the Mind: A Step-by-Step Guide to Building a BCI"
 date: 2024-09-11T19:09:37.340Z
-description: "[wip] Everything you need to know to build your own Brain Computer Interface! "
+description: "Everything you need to know to build your own Brain-Computer Interface at home."
 featuredpost: true
 featuredimage: /img/img_0505.jpeg
 tags: